About the Scottish Council on Human Bioethics

 Core purposes

-To collect and evaluate evidence and information relating to ethical issues from which to inform public debate.
+To collect and evaluate evidence and information relating to ethical issues in biomedicine from which to inform public debate in Scotland.

-To engage, assist and advise legislators, fellow professionals and other interested parties with ethical analysis and comment on these issues.
+To engage, assist and advise Scottish legislators, fellow professionals and other interested parties with ethical analysis in biomedicine and comment on these issues.

-To respond appropriately to media interest by the release of relevant and reliable information and comment.
+To respond to media interest in Scotland by the release of relevant and reliable information and comment.

 To encourage Scottish society to engage in ethical discussion of relevant topics in medicine and biology.